Skip to content

 worker_threads

 The number of worker processes (posix threads) that async serve clients, which affects the performance of pg_doorman.
 The more workers there are, the faster the system works, but only up to a certain limit (cpu count).
-If you already have a lot of workers, you should consider increasing the number of virtual pools.

 Default: 4.